This Guy Spent A Year Exploring The Subculture Of Competitive Punning

 Me: What was the most important thing you learned while researching this book?

 Joe: Well, importance is a relative thing when we’re talking about puns, but aside from a bunch of interesting factoids, the most important thing I learned is how to think on my feet a little faster.
-I’m a bit out of practice at this point–haven’t been to a pun competition in months–but when I was going every month, I felt more sharper in conversation and otherwise.
+I’m a bit out of practice at this point–haven’t been to a pun competition in months–but when I was going every month, I felt sharper in conversation and otherwise.
 Just generally ready to go off the top of my head confidently in a number of different directions and trust that I’ll find something cool to say.

-Joe Berkowitz will be celebrating the release date with a launch party at the Powerhouse Arena in DUMBO, Brooklyn, at 7 p.m.
-He will be joined be comedians, authors, and the champions of Punderdome.
+Joe Berkowitz will be celebrating the book with a comedy show and podcast at QED in Astoria, Monday 6/26 at 7 p.m.
+He will be joined by comedians Christian Finnegan, Myq Kaplan, and the champions of Punderdome.